larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ::1       localhost
 ```

-## 4.5.5 Package Choice

-### Info:
+# 4.6 Install the System

 I have taken the liberty to make some decisions for a few packages you will install, some of them are technically "optional" but
 all of them are in my opinion essential to the well functioning of a KDE Plasma desktop.

-Here's why I included those:
+[**Here's**](pkgchoices.md) why I included those. **Review them before installing.**

-### pkgstats
-pkstats is a super harmless way to help out the Arch developers that work hard and mostly for free to make our wonderful distro.
-It basically just advertises a list of your core and extra packages that you use to them  so they can know what packages to
-prioritize in testing and for other things.
-If you are extremely paranoid then you can leave it out.

-### kitty
-kitty is a terminal that I think is the best sort of default terminal on Linux.
-It's easy to use, GPU accelerated, fast enough and hassle free.
-It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do.
-konsole is included as a backup.
-If you want to use another terminal as your main, replace it.

-### ark
-ark is a KDE developed method to unzip archive files on your computer.
-"Optional" but you are going to want this.
-It supports various optional additions included like `7zip` and `unrar` .7Z and .RAR format support respectively.

 ---

-## **NOT INCLUDED IN THE STEP BUT YOU MAY WANT TO INCLUDE:**

-### audiocd-kio
-This adds the audiocd:/ KIO worker so Dolphin and other KDE apps can read and rip audio CDs.
-Not needed on non-KDE Plasma systems, but KDE has their own thing for this.
-If you are on a laptop with a CD player and/or ever need to play audio CDs on your PC then you are going to want this.

-### libdvdread, libdvdnav, and libdvdcss
-This is the same as above but for DVD playback.

-### libbluray and libaacs
-Same for Blu-Rays.
-After you have installed the system and configured an AUR helper you may also wish to install **libbdplus** from the AUR if you want for BD+ playback.
-From there you will have to set it up with KEYS which is shown on the Arch Wiki about Blu-Ray.

-### bluez and bluez-utils
-For Bluetooth support if you use Bluetooth.
-You will also need to enable `bluetooth.service` then at the end of the tutorial.

-### cups & cups-pdf (Optional: bluez-cups for Bluetooth printers)
-If you need printer support.
-You will also need to enable `cups.service` at the end of the tutorial.
-For GUI support you need to also install `system-config-printer` & `cups-pk-helper`.

----

-# 4.6 Install the System

-**EITHER**

 NVIDIA:
 ```zsh